What A Flat Classroom Really Looks Like

-While this made sense in the past when public education–inclusive systems of public education at that—were still finding their way, there is little excuse for such a workflow as we approach 2013.
+While this made sense in the past when public education–inclusive systems of public education at that—were still finding their way, there is little excuse for such a workflow in a modern classroom.
 Embedded in this simple pattern are troubling implications that sabotage learning processes from the beginning.

 In informal and as they occur learning circumstances, the concept of power and currency is highly dynamic, constantly shifting based on context.
 If you are researching for the best fix for a leaking roof or an injured lower back, you might seek experts, or demonstrated expertise.
 That is, someone that can directly help, or some published media that might inform you.

 In these situations, you are constantly evaluating information and re-contextualizing it—understanding what you hear or read, and seeing how it makes sense to the specifics of your situation.
 There is no single authority for information or process, but rather dozens of sources of both information, and as a result, authority.
 In fact, here authority is based on the (perceived) value of information.

 In formal learning settings, this is all turned on its head.
 Those that plan education are seen as quasi-authority figures, designing learning experiences, evaluating knowledge, extracting ideas from curriculum, prioritizing processes, and so on, endlessly.

 Collaboration, when it occurs, is “lateral”—that is, from teacher to teacher.
 Everything else—administrator to teacher, teacher to student–is a directive.
 Collaborating with a student implies a similarly lateral relationship, which is not seen to exist.

 But what would be the benefits if it did?